Employing and supporting LGBT workers

 Benchmark your LGBT efforts

-Stonewall’s Workplace Equality Index is a benchmarking tool for employers to measure their progress on LGBT inclusion and equality in the workplace.
+Stonewall's Workplace Equality Index is a free benchmarking tool for employers to measure their progress on LGBT inclusion and equality in the workplace.
 Participation is free and enables you to compare your performance with organisations in your region and sector.
 You will also receive in-depth feedback.
 See benchmark your business performance.
+Other organisations may be able to offer similar benchmarking tools.

 Further LGBT employer guidance